-Throughout this manual CAUTION and WARNING notations are used.
+Throughout this manual CAUTION and

 Failure to observe CAUTION can damage equipment.
 WARNING notes the possibility of personal and/or fatal injury if not observed.
 As always, safety should be one of your top priorities.
 Make sure you, and everyone traveling with you is familiar with and follows these cautions and warnings.